 Best Liquid CPU Cooler For The Money

-If you’re going the liquid route, then choosing a single-fan CPU cooler is not a good idea, since the Noctua air coolers above will outperform this and are much more quiet, but if you really want one anyways, then the very budget-friendly Corsair Hydro Series H60 is the best pick hands down.
+If you’re going the liquid route, then choosing a single-fan CPU cooler is not a good idea, since the Noctua air coolers above will outperform this and are much quieter, but if you really want one anyway, then the very budget-friendly Corsair Hydro Series H60 is the best pick hands down.
 This single-fan liquid CPU cooler is very compact and can fit most cases.
 If you have enough space in your rig to get a dual-fan liquid cooler, then you certainly should.

-The Corsair H60 is the best budget CPU cooler, costing around $60 and is the best selling water cooler on Amazon.
+The Corsair H60 is the best budget CPU cooler, costing around $60 and is the best-selling water cooler on Amazon.
 It comes pre-applied with thermal paste and is compatible with LGA 1150, LGA 1155, LGA 1156, LGA 1366, LGA 2011, AM2, AM3, FM1 and FM2.
-It also comes with five year warranty.
+It also comes with a five-year warranty.

 Ultimate CPU Water Cooler System

 You want to the ultimate liquid CPU water cooler route and want a sick cooling system for your super overclocked CPU?
-For this task, we have found the Corsair Hydro Series H100i to be the best choice.
-This liquid CPU water cooler also goes by the name H100i GTX and is the best 240mm cooler on the market right now, not to mention also one of the most budget friendly ones as well.
+For this task, we have found the Corsair Hydro Series H100i v2 to be the best choice.
+This liquid CPU water cooler is the best 240mm cooler on the market right now, not to mention also one of the most budget-friendly ones as well.
 240mm refers to the width of the radiator, which in this case means that it costs of two fans with 120mm width.

 A liquid cooler of this caliber will outperform any air cooler you can find, but make sure that you really need it and that you have enough space for it.
-Most modern cases have enough clearance for one 240mm liquid cooler, but double-check with your specific case and if you are still unsure, ask us in the comments below.
+It’s easily installed and has a neat desktop application for LED lights and performance customization.
+Most modern cases have enough clearance for one 240mm liquid cooler but double-check with your specific case and if you are still unsure, ask us in the comments below.

 Corsair really knows how to produce good liquid coolers.
-If you have the space, then the Corsair Hydro Series H110i is for sure the best CPU cooler with a liquid system.
-The H110i GT has two 140mm fans running at 2100RPM and a super efficient 27mm radiator.
-It also comes pre-applied with thermal compund and has a fan airflow of 113 CFM.
+If you have space, then the Corsair Hydro Series H110i Extreme is for sure the best CPU cooler with a liquid system.
+The H110i Extreme has two 140mm fans running at 2100RPM and a super efficient 27mm radiator.
+It also comes pre-applied with thermal compound and has a fan airflow of 113 CFM.